redhat-developer/service-binding-operator/docs/annotations.md

 ### Requirements for specifying binding information in a backing service CRD / Kubernetes resource

 1. Extract a string from the Kubernetes resource.
-2. Extract a string from the Kubernetes resource, and map it to custom name in the binding Secret.
+2. Extract a string from the Kubernetes resource and map it to a custom name in the binding Secret.
 3. Extract an entire configmap/Secret from the Kubernetes resource.
 4. Extract a specific field from the configmap/Secret from the Kubernetes resource, and bind it as an environment variable.
 5. Extract a specific field from the configmap/Secret from the Kubernetes resource and and bind it as a volume mount.